Getting started

 • assign properties to regions;

-• visualize the result in the SALOME 3D viewer;
+• visualise the result in the SALOME 3D viewer;

 To run this script, users can: